playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 npm i -g npm@latest
 ```

-> Keep in mind that if you switch Node versions using `nvm`, you will need to re-run this command on every version of installed Node, as switching Node also swiches the installed version of `npm`.
+> Keep in mind that if you switch Node versions using `nvm`, you will need to re-run this command on every version of installed Node, as switching Node also switches the installed version of `npm`.

 ### Yarn